greatEncoder/vscode/src/vs/editor/contrib/rtv/README.md

 Once you satisfy the requierments please follow the next steps to setup your environment

 1. type `yarn install` in the vscode directory
-2. Then open the vscode dircetory using your own VS Code local installation (you could download it online if you don't have one installed)
+2. Then open the vscode directory using your own VS Code local installation (you could download it online if you don't have one installed)
 3. In the `launch.json` under .vscode directory set the following env variables under `Launch VS Code`
 ```
 PYTHON3: path to your python3 binary